CREATE CONNECTION

 SECURITY PROTOCOL text The security protocol to use: PLAINTEXT, SSL, SASL_PLAINTEXT, or SASL_SSL.

-Defaults to SASL_SSL if any SASL ... options are specified, otherwise defaults to SSL.
+Defaults to SASL_SSL if any SASL ... options are specified or if the AWS CONNECTION option is specified, otherwise defaults to SSL.

 SASL MECHANISMS text The SASL mechanism to use for authentication: PLAIN, SCRAM-SHA-256, or SCRAM-SHA-512.
 Despite the name, this option only allows a single mechanism to be specified.